strawberryfg/Senorita-HANDS19-Pose/README.md

 # Concluding remarks
-No implied shape model.
-No synthetic images.
+No implied shape model is enforced at any rate.
+No synthetic images are used either anyway.

-Well, the result is mediocre at any rate.